VisualComputing/nub/README.md

 }
 ```

-Some advantages of using _detached_ frames without an instantiated `scene` object are:
+See the [Sceneless example](https://github.com/VisualComputing/frames/tree/master/examples/1.DetachedFrames/Sceneless).
+Some advantages of using _detached_ frames without instantiating a `scene` object are:

 * The scene gets rendered respect to an `eye` frame.
 * The graph topology is set (even at run time) with [setReference(Frame)](https://visualcomputing.github.io/frames-javadocs/frames/core/Frame.html#setReference-frames.core.Frame-).